abdulrehman2108/Ferns-And-Petals-Business-Analytics/README.md

-# Customer Behaviour Analysis Dashboard
+# Ferns & Petals Business Analytics Dashboard

 ## Project Overview

-The Customer Behaviour Analysis Dashboard is a business intelligence project designed to transform raw transactional data into actionable insights related to customer purchasing patterns, sales performance, profitability, and regional trends.
+The Ferns & Petals Business Analytics Dashboard is a comprehensive business intelligence project designed to analyze sales performance, customer purchasing behavior, product demand, and regional trends using transactional gifting data.

-Using Microsoft Excel for data preparation and Microsoft Power BI for visualization, this project delivers an interactive dashboard that enables stakeholders to monitor key business metrics, identify growth opportunities, and make data-driven decisions.
+Built using Microsoft Excel and Microsoft Power BI, the dashboard transforms raw business data into actionable insights that support strategic decision-making, revenue optimization, and customer-focused marketing initiatives.

 ---

 ## Business Problem

-Organizations generate large volumes of transactional data but often struggle to extract meaningful insights from it.
-Understanding customer behavior, product performance, and revenue patterns is essential for improving marketing effectiveness, optimizing inventory, and increasing profitability.

-This project addresses these challenges by providing:

-* Customer purchasing behavior analysis
+Ferns & Petals operates across multiple product categories, occasions, and geographic locations.
+Understanding customer purchasing behavior and identifying revenue-driving factors is essential for improving profitability and optimizing business operations.

+This project aims to answer key business questions such as:

+* Which occasions generate the highest sales?
+* Which products contribute most to revenue?
+* Which cities drive the largest number of orders?
-* Revenue and profit performance tracking
+* How do revenue and profit trends vary over time?
-* Occasion-based sales analysis
-* Geographic sales distribution insights
-* Product performance evaluation
-* Interactive business intelligence reporting
+* What opportunities exist for business growth?

 ---